With the proper precautions, there’s no reason Zika should impact your trip to Ecuador.

 The reason that Zika in Ecuador has received little attention in the international press is due to the relatively small number of cases compared to other countries in Latin America, and even compared to countries like the United States.

-As of June, 2016, only two cases have been reported in the Galapagos, and only three from the entire Amazon region of Ecuador.
+As of August 2017, the Ministry of Health’s Zika bulletin shows that only five cases have been reported in the Galapagos since 2015, and less than 10 throughout the entire Amazon region of Ecuador.
 None have been reported in the Province of Napo, where most travelers visit in the Ecuadorian Amazon.

 Detail of number of Zika cases in Ecuador by city/town and by province